sebinxavi/sebinxavi.github.io/_posts/2022-02-22-AWS-EC2-SSH-Key-Rotation.md

 ## Features

-- SSH key will be changed retaining same key pair name.
+- Ney Keypair will be generated and Old Keypair from AWS account will be removed
 - No need to mention any hosts (Inventory) as we are using Dynamic Inventory function of Ansible in this playbook.
 - Rotation of key pairs for multiple instances can be done in a single session.
 - Free: Ansible is an open-source tool.